 Now, MakerEd technology resources have evolved exponentially.
 The top 3D printers are now among the most affordable and impactful across education.
 In fact, designating stations solely for 3D printing is pretty common in today's schools.
 Combining this reliable technology with teacher-friendly support materials has given educators access to expanded STEAM opportunities through 3D printing.
 And, we've also continued to develop our understanding of how students regard 3D printing experiences.
 If you're a STEM teacher or school makerspace director looking for 3D printers, these are five of our favorite options.

-A trustworthy option with a longstanding reputation around reliability, the LulzBot Mini V2 is a compact yet powerful desktop printer.
-It's one of the better 3D printers for students, due largely to its versatility, its solid performance levels, and scalability.
-As that name implies, the LulzBot Mini 3D printer is compact and super portable, so students can easily print in different locations.
+A trustworthy option backed by LulzBot's longstanding reputation around reliability, the LulzBot Mini V3 is a compact yet powerful desktop printer.
+It's one of the better 3D printers for students, due largely to its versatility, solid performance levels, and scalability.
+As its name implies, the LulzBot Mini 3D printer is compact and super portable—a perfect size for classrooms and makerspaces.
+The new Mini V3 also includes Wi-Fi connectivity, so students can send print jobs directly to the printer from different locations on the Wi-Fi network.
 It also boasts "whisper quiet" operation and the option for students to try multi-material printing.
-Plus, students can take advantage of a 20 percent larger build volume than the original LulzBot Mini, and each Mini V2 arrives calibrated and ready to go.
-Finally, the LulzBot Mini software is easy to use and comes with many helpful documents.
+Plus, students can take advantage of a 20 percent larger build volume than the original LulzBot Mini and a 3x faster printing speed than the Mini V2!
+Each Mini V3 arrives calibrated and ready to go, with easy-to-use software and a new touchscreen panel for real-time feedback during printing.

 the makerbot sketch classroom two printer setup